ychen-207523/Sentimental-Analyzer-Pro/README.md

 ---

 <a name="exec"></a>
-## Steps for Execution
+## How to use C.E.L.T.?
 1. Clone this project into your system
 ```
 git clone https://github.com/amit-99/SE_Project2.git
 ```
 2. Make sure you are using Python 3.11 or higher
-3. Intall dependencies for the project from root directory of the project:
+3. Install dependencies for the project from the root directory of the project:
     a.
-To install python library dependencies use requirements.txt
+To install python library dependencies, use requirements.txt
     b.
-We also need install and import nltk and supporting libraries
+We also need to install and import nltk and supporting libraries
 ```
 cd <your_download_dir>\SE_Project2\
 pip install -r requirements.txt
 python -c "import nltk; nltk.download('punkt'); nltk.download('stopwords')"
 ```
 4. Install ffmpeg:
    For Windows:
    ```
    winget install ffmpeg